Corkage Fee Guide

 In most restaurants, corkage fees are per bottle.
 Corkage fees might also be per table or per person (known as per glass or per "stem").

 A restaurant’s corkage fee is usually commensurate with the level of service provided by the restaurant.
-So, a steep fee likely associates with a high-end restaurant that has elegant glassware, a wine list, and sommeliers.
+So, a steep fee likely associates with a high-end restaurant that has elegant types of glassware, a wine list, and sommeliers.
 A lower fee, on the other hand, associates with less involved alcohol-related amenities and service.
 Guests might open their own wine, pour their own glasses, and use less-sophisticated glassware.

 Corkage Fee Etiquette